White House Insists President Trump ‘Has Done Nothing Wrong’ Amid Release Of New Transcripts

 Sondland’s original testimony was revised on Monday in a statement after he claimed he refreshed his memory upon listening to the opening statements of two other U.S. officials who provided testimony in the matter.

-Volker indicated that he believed the military aide wasn’t being withheld for any particular reason, though he reportedly described the move as unusual.
+Volker indicated that he believed the military aid wasn’t being withheld for any particular reason, though he reportedly described the move as unusual.

 As The Hill reported, neither Sondland or Volker connected the events that took place directly to the president within their testimonies.

-As previously reported by The Inquisitr, the release of the transcripts came in the wake of Trump’s call for his Republicans allies in the House to release their own versions of the transcripts to counter what he called Democratic “propaganda.”
+As previously reported by The Inquisitr, the release of the transcripts came in the wake of Trump’s call for his Republican allies in the House to release their own versions of the transcripts to counter what he called Democratic “propaganda.”

-The president urged Republicans to make the move in a Monday social media post, but began by slamming House Intelligence Chairman Adam Schiff, who has been at the forefront of the impeachment investigation.
+The president urged Republicans to make the move in a Monday social media post.
+However, he began by slamming House Intelligence Chairman Adam Schiff, who has been at the forefront of the impeachment investigation.
 Trump claimed that Schiff and his allies were altering the transcripts to fit a particular narrative.

 Trump has berated Schiff repeatedly since the impeachment inquiry and subsequent investigation was launched, once accusing the lawmaker of treason.